dotnetarium/DotnetariumSCS/README.md

 #### As a NuGet Package

-To install DotnetariumSCS as a NuGet package, add the following package to your project `DotnetariumSCS`
+To install DotnetariumSCS as a NuGet package, add the following package to your project `Dotnetarium.Analyzers.SCS`

 #### As a Visual Studio extension